-If you have oak trees on your property, you may be wondering how to stop oak acorns.
+If you have oak trees on your property, you may be wondering how to stop oak acorns from littering your yard.
 Though they play an interesting role in the life cycle of an oak tree, acorns can be quite a nuisance when it comes to lawn care.
 Fortunately, there are some steps you can take to prevent them.

 Video of the Day

 Oaks (Quercus spp.) are slow-growing hardwood trees, which means they may not fruit for the first 20 years after sprouting.
 Once they begin to flower and drop acorns, they go through an irregular cycle of feast and famine every two to five years.
 The years when oak trees drop large amounts of acorns are known as "mast" years, and a single mature tree has been known to drop as many as 10,000 acorns.

 Oak trees are pollinated by the wind, and all oak trees have the potential to produce acorns.